deadnya/CS2-Redie/README.md

 <br>

 > [!CAUTION]
->player in redie still makes walking/jumping sounds (would be nice if anyone knows how to fix that)
->
 > behaviour with tp entities other than teleport_trigger and info_teleport_destination was not tested and may result in unexpected stuff
 >
 >player in redie can pickup defuse kits